LLM-VA: Resolving the Jailbreak-Overrefusal Trade-off via Vector Alignment: Introduction

 However, existing vector steering methods only adjust the \emph{magnitude} of the answer vector, creating a fundamental trade-off: reducing magnitude suppresses jailbreak but increases over-refusal, while amplifying it has the opposite effect~\citep{arditi2024refusal,sheng2025alphasteer}.
 Recent methods like SCANS~\citep{cao2025scans} and CAST~\citep{lee2024programming} incorporate input toxicity but require architectural modifications and treat both failure modes as separate objectives (see \Tableref{tab:comparison}).
 This magnitude-based paradigm cannot fundamentally resolve the trade-off.

 We identify the root cause of this trade-off: existing methods control \emph{output behavior} (answer vs.\ refuse) without considering \emph{input characteristics} (benign vs.\ toxic).
 To investigate, we extract two vectors at each layer: the \emph{answer vector} ($v_a$), indicating whether the model will answer, and the \emph{benign vector} ($v_b$), indicating whether the input is safe.
-As shown in \Figref{fig:angle_between_vectors}, these vectors are nearly orthogonal (${\sim}90^\circ$) across layers,\footnote{Results for other LLMs are similar; see Appendix~\ref{app:angle_between_vectors}.} revealing that LLMs treat answer decisions and safety assessments as \emph{independent} processes.
+As shown in \Figref{fig:angle_between_vectors}, these vectors are nearly orthogonal (${\sim}90^\circ$) across layers.\footnote{Results for other LLMs are similar; see Appendix~\ref{app:angle_between_vectors}.} Unlike random high-dimensional vectors, $v_a$ and $v_b$ carry genuine semantic content---they achieve high classification accuracy on answer/refuse and benign/toxic separation (Figure~\ref{fig:vector_distribution}).
+Their near-orthogonality therefore reflects \emph{structural independence}: the model encodes the two decisions in genuinely decoupled directions, rather than an artifact of high-dimensional geometry.
+This reveals that LLMs treat answer decisions and safety assessments as \emph{independent} processes.
 This explains both failure modes: the model may answer toxic inputs (jailbreak) or refuse benign ones (over-refusal) because its willingness to answer is decoupled from its judgment of input safety.

 Based on this observation, we propose \underline{\textbf{L}}arge \underline{\textbf{L}}anguage \underline{\textbf{M}}odel \underline{\textbf{V}}ector \underline{\textbf{A}}lignment (\method{}).
 By aligning these vectors, we make the model's willingness to answer \emph{causally dependent} on its safety assessment~\citep{zou2023representation}, rather than treating them as independent decisions.
 Crucially, \method{} achieves this through closed-form weight updates---requiring no gradient-based optimization, fine-tuning, or architectural changes.
 Our method involves three steps: \begin{itemize} \item \textbf{Vector identification via SVMs}: Train SVMs at each layer to find hyperplanes separating benign/toxic and answer/refuse samples, yielding both $v_b$ and $v_a$. \item \textbf{Layer selection}: Identify layers most relevant to safety decisions based on their contribution to final output and SVM classification accuracy. \item \textbf{Vector alignment}: Adjust layer weights to align $v_a$ with $v_b$, ensuring benign inputs activate the ``answer'' direction while toxic inputs do not. \end{itemize}